huzaifakhan04/truely-real-time-ai-generated-video-detection-framework-for-social-platforms/README.md

-# AI-Generated Video Detection Tool:
+# Truely - AI-Generated Video Detector:

-An advanced tool that analyzes videos to detect AI-generated or manipulated content by tracking facial consistency between frames.
+An advanced browser extension and API that analyzes videos to detect AI-generated or manipulated content by tracking facial consistency between frames.

 ## Overview